ctfer-io/chall-manager/webdocs/challmaker-guides/update-in-production/index.md

 | Blue-Green      | ❌ | ✅ | ❌ | ✅ | Efficient in time ; costfull |
 | Recreate        | ❌ | ❌ | ✅ | ❌ | Efficient in cost ; time consuming |

 ¹ Robustness of both the provider and resources updates.
+Robustness is the capability of a resource to be finely updated without re-creation.

 More information on the selection of those models and how they work internally is available in the [design documentation](/docs/chall-manager/design/hot-update).